una/una.github.io/_posts/2014-11-18-open-source-design.md

 ### Developers Recognizing the Value of Design

 Step one would be a want for developers to work with designers.
 There have been a lot of [studies](http://www.npr.org/2014/05/09/308756512/what-s-the-difference-between-real-and-perceived-value) [showing](http://www.npr.org/programs/ted-radio-hour/308752278/brand-over-brain) the effect of good design on product adoption.
-It increased the percieved value, which is what really matters.
+It increased the perceived value, which is what really matters.

 ### Contributing Docs for Designers